pascalandy/docker-stack-this/traefik-basic/README.md

-# Context
-I believe we need one common way to share Docker stacks over the open-source community.
-Thanks to **play-with-docker** (PWD) it’s now easy to do.
+# Quickly try this stack

-I consider this README crystal clear make this stack blazinglyi-ish fast to try out.
-If there is anything that I could improve here, please buzz me (see below how).
+I consider this README crystal clear.
+I made it blazing-ish-fast to try out.
+If there is anything that I could improve, please buzz me.

 ### Create a cluster
-Create a two nodes session on http://labs.play-with-docker.com/
+Create a two nodes on http://labs.play-with-docker.com/

 ##### On each node:** (optional)
 ```